Originally published in the spring 2017 issue of American Fitness Magazine.

 First, understand that lifting weights does not make a person "bulky."
 Getting bulky reflects three specific factors: calories, hormone profiles and hypertrophy-specific training.
 Calories matter because a human must have lots of energy coming in to increase size.
 Hormone profiles play a role, as we know more testosterone is associated with more muscle mass.

 Staron et al. (1985) found no significant increases in muscle size for up to 8 weeks of heavy-resistance training.
 Therefore, those who specifically do not want to get bulky can rest assured that Phase 2 won't do it.
-Resistance training does add small amounts of muscle, and more over time for those who decide to train specifically for hypertrophy.
+Resistance training does add small amounts of muscle, and more over time for those who decide to train specifically for muscular development.
 When the body contains slightly more muscle, it doesn't look large.
 In fact, time and time again, those who add weight training into weight loss programs say they look and feel leaner.

 A study with 29 women found that 4 weeks of resistance training decreased body fat, decreased waist and hip circumference and improved overall health (Jee & Kim 2016).
 Fat takes up more space per pound than muscle, so more muscle is a leaner look.